End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Method

-Given a set of BEV queries $Q^{bev}$, the proposed \emph{V2X Cross-Attention} aggregates features from the ego agent and other cooperative agents.
-Each agent provides multi-modal features, including image features and point cloud features.
-Formally, the V2X Cross-Attention is defined as:
+Given a set of BEV queries $Q^{bev}$, the proposed V2X cross-attention process aggregates features from the ego agent and other cooperative agents.
+Each agent provides multimodal features, including image features and point cloud features.
+Formally, for a specific BEV query $Q_q^{bev}$ and its corresponding reference points, the V2X cross-attention process is expressed as follows:

-where $i$ indexes the BEV reference points and $N_{ref}$ denotes the total number of reference points. $F^{ego}$ and $F^{other}$ represent the multi-modal feature sets from the ego agent and other cooperative agents, respectively, each consisting of image and point cloud features. $P_i^{ego}$ and $P_i^{other}$ are the normalized coordinates of the $i$-th reference point projected onto the corresponding BEV feature spaces. $\mathcal{M}_i^{other}$ is a validity mask that excludes reference points falling outside the spatial support of the other agents' features.
+where $q$ is the index of the BEV query, $i$ is the index of the sampled 3-D reference points along the vertical pillar of the query, and $N_{ref}$ represents the total number of reference points per query. $F^{ego}$ and $F^{other}$ represent the multimodal feature sets from the ego agent and other cooperative agents, respectively. $P_{qi}^{ego}$ and $P_{qi}^{other}$ are the normalized coordinates of the $i$-th reference point for the $q$-th query projected to the corresponding feature spaces of the ego and cooperative agents, respectively. $\mathcal{M}_{qi}^{other} \in \{0, 1\}$ is a validity mask that excludes reference points falling outside the spatial support of the other agents' features.

-The core operation in Eq.~\ref{eq:v2x-cross-attention} is the multi-scale deformable attention (MSDeformAttn), which efficiently aggregates sparse local features across multiple scales.
-It is formulated as:
+The core operation in Eq.~\ref{eq:v2x-cross-attention} is the multiscale deformable attention step (MSDeformAttn), which efficiently aggregates sparse local features across multiple scales.
+Given a query feature $Q_q$, a reference point $P_q$, and a multiscale feature map $\{F^l\}_{l=1}^L$, the operation is formulated as follows:

-where $m$ indexes the attention heads, $l$ indexes the feature levels, and $k$ indexes the sampling points. $\Delta p_{mlqk}$ and $A_{mlqk}$ denote the learnable sampling offsets and normalized attention weights, respectively.
-This formulation allows the attention mechanism to adaptively focus on informative regions while compensating for spatial misalignment, achieving both efficiency and robustness.
+where $m$ is the index of the attention heads, $l$ is the index of the feature levels, and $k$ is the index of the sampling points. $\Delta p_{mlqk}$ and $A_{mlqk}$ denote the learnable sampling offsets and normalized attention weights, respectively, corresponding to the $q$-th query. $\mathcal{R}_l(\cdot)$ is a function that rescales the normalized coordinates to the spatial resolution of the $l$-th feature level. $W_m$ and $W_m'$ are learnable linear projection weights.
+This formulation allows the attention mechanism to adaptively focus on informative regions while compensating for spatial misalignment between collaborative agents, achieving both efficiency and robustness.